Virginia Tech vs. South Dakota State Predictions & Picks - Women's NCAA Tournament Second Round

 Virginia Tech Schedule Analysis

+- In their signature win of the season, the Hokies defeated the No. 13 Duke Blue Devils, 61-45, on February 16.

+- The Hokies have tied for the sixth-most Quadrant 1 victories in the country (10).

-- Virginia Tech has the most Quadrant 2 victories in the nation (10).
+- Virginia Tech has tied for the second-most Quadrant 2 victories in the country (nine).

 Virginia Tech 2022-23 Best Wins